 6. Have a better period.

 Your period week doesn’t have to be one ridden with anxieties, physical exhaustion and pain.
 There are so many ways to have a better period.
-Pick the option that works for you–including menstrual cups (reusable, eco-friendly) or organic cotton tampons.
+Pick the option that works for you—including menstrual cups (reusable, eco-friendly) or organic cotton tampons.
 Observe your monthlies in a holistic way, by relaxing and taking some personal time during your period week.
 I always give myself extra leisure during this time: less working out and strenuous activity, and more quiet and definitely some takeout.
 Drinking tea or practicing therapeutic yoga poses also help tune into your body.
-You might also decide that vaginal steaming before period is nurturing and right for you.

 7. Stay away from toxins.